 A case study video is going to be a bit longer at maybe five to ten minutes.
 This allows you to get all of the information and facts without it being too squished together.
 A video like this will be used on clients you have spoken to before to keep them updated on your studies and what your company is doing.

 These can always be edited into smaller clips to send separately if you feel that would be better for your clients.
 As long as you keep them factual and easy to understand.

-Professional video lengths for advertisements are important.
+Professional video lengths for marketing or paid ads are important.
 The best way to make sure you are reaching the people you want and holding interest is to make sure your video is the right length.
-This will show you care about the content you put into the world and your clients time.
+This will show you care about the content you put into the world and your client’s time.

 Go forth and conquer your video marketing, Ladies and Gents.
 If you need guidance on your video strategy or need videos produced, contact our team of award winning producers and strategists.